bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 ![terminal example](https://bsalinassanchez.github.io/cse15l-lab-reports/images/terminal-examples.png)
 >Here is an example of running several commands on the VSCode terminal (on the ieng6 server)

-Here are a list of some useful commands you should know and try:
+Here are a list of some useful commands you should know and try, can you figure out what they do?:

 - `cd`
 - `cd~`